Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Arizona Stats and Trends

-- This year, the Wildcats won ATS in their only game as an underdog of 16.5 points or more.
+- This season, the Wildcats have one ATS win in two games as an underdog of 15.5 points or more.

-- Arizona's games this season have gone over the point total two times in six opportunities (33.3%).
+- Arizona's games this season have gone over the total in two out of six opportunities (33.3%).

-- In games that Arizona picks up over 342.3 yards, the team is 2-2 against the spread and 0-4 overall.
+- In games that Arizona amasses more than 342.3 yards, the team is 2-2 against the spread and 0-4 overall.

-- The Wildcats have turned the ball over 14 times this season, six more turnovers than the Huskies have forced (8).
+- The Wildcats have turned the ball over six more times (14 total) than the Huskies have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.